Tomislavgrad: Roman time

 After the Roman conquest of Delminium, they started building roads and bridges.
-Roads that led to the mainland of Balkans from the Adriatic coast in Salona (Solin) and Narona (Vid near Metković) crossed in Delminium (Tomislavgrad).
+Roads that led to the mainland of the Balkans from the Adriatic coast in Salona (Solin) and Narona (Vid near Metković) crossed in Delminium (Tomislavgrad).
 Remains of those and other Roman roads are still in existence.
 Romans introduced their culture, language, legislation, and religion.
 For the next 400 years, Tomislavgrad was in peace.

-After the Romans defeated Dalmatae, Tomislavgrad was almost abandoned.
+After the Romans defeated Dalmatae, Delminium was almost abandoned.
 There was also, for some period, a military crew of Romans stationed there to keep Illyrians under control.
 Romans started to rebuild Delminium in 18 and 19 AD in the time of emperor Tiberius.
-During that time the center of the city was built, a Roman forum.
+During that time the centre of the city was built, a Roman forum.
 This forum was built on possession of present-day Nikola Tavelić basilica.

-In 1896 Fra Anđeo Nuć discovered various sculptures of Roman pagan deities, fragments of pagan sarcophagi, and fragments of columns of the medieval Christian churches.
+In 1896 Fra Anđeo Nuć discovered various sculptures of Roman pagan deities, fragments of pagan sarcophagi, and fragments of columns of medieval Christian churches.
 Of all those discoveries, the most prominent are two votive monuments and altars dedicated to goddess Diana, one altar dedicated to native Illyrian god Armatus and one votive plate dedicated to goddess Libera.
-Later, relief of goddess Diana was also found and one relief of Diana and Silvanus together.
+Later, a relief of the goddess Diana was also found and one relief of Diana and Silvanus together.
 Also, new pagan altars, fragments of sarcophagi, clay pottery, parts of columns, and various other findings from the Roman and early medieval ages were found.
 This led to the conclusion that on the place of the present-day Catholic graveyard "Karaula" (which was previously an Ottoman military border post and guardhouse) was a Roman and Illyrian pagan sanctuary and graveyard.